flyneth/AppSettings.Unity/readme.md

-# Unity.AppSettings #
+# AppSettings.Unity #

-Unity.AppSettings is an extension to parse AppSettings in app.config( web.config) section into specified DOM.
+AppSettings.Unity is an extension to parse AppSettings in app.config( web.config) section into specified DOM.

 Default resolve your specified **appsetting model** as a Singleton (ContainerControlledLifetimemanager).